burbano444/IntroductionGitEndava/README.md

 ### git checkout bugFix
 1.3 excercise command (We switch to bugFix branch)
 ### git rebase main
-With this command, we move the base of the actual branch to another branch not without before create another snap, in this example, the branch bugFix create a new snap but the pointer bugFix mark the last snap of main like a father
+With this command, we move the base of the current branch to another branch not without before create another snap, in this example, the branch bugFix create a new snap but the pointer bugFix mark the last snap of main like a father

 # PART 2: Ramping Up
 ## EXCERCISE 1 Detach yo' HEAD